 All keys to university properties, including university housing, belong to the university and may not be duplicated.
 Students may not possess keys to university property other than their residence, except with permission from the administration.
 Keys should not be loaned out to other persons at any time.
 Unauthorized use, distribution, duplication, or possession of any key(s) issued for any university building, laboratory, facility, or room is prohibited and will be subject to disciplinary sanctions.
 Students who lock themselves out of their room, apartment, or villa need to notify Campus Safety and show their identification card.
-If a student loses a key they should report it to Campus Safety immediately.
+If a student loses a key they should report it to The Department of Housing and Residence Life immediately.
 Student accounts will be charged for key replacement.